jedisct1/rust-jwt-simple/README.md

 Do not do it unconditionally.
 This is only required for very specific setups and targets, and only until issues with the `boring` crate have been solved.
 The way to configure this in Cargo may also change in future versions.

+Static builds targeting the `musl` library don't require that workaround.
+Just use [`cargo-zigbuild`](https://github.com/rust-cross/cargo-zigbuild) to build your project.

 ## Usage in Web browsers

 The `wasm32-freestanding` target (still sometimes called `wasm32-unknown-unknown` in Rust) is supported (as in "it compiles").